EgoCross: Benchmarking Multimodal Large Language Models for Cross-Domain Egocentric Video Question Answering: EgoCross Dataset

 \subsection{Dataset Statistics}

 Our EgoCross benchmark covers four diverse domains: Surgery, Industry, Extreme Sports (XSports), and Animal Perspective (Animal Per.), sourced from five real-world egocentric video datasets.
 It comprises 798 video clips and 957 QA pairs, spanning 15 sub-task types grouped into four main categories.
-Table~\ref{tab:dataset_statistics} summarizes key statistics of the five datasets, including the number of clips, QA pairs, and average seconds of video durations (Dur.(s)).
-Figure~\ref{fig:task_taxonomy} further illustrates the composition of EgoCross.
+Tab.\ref{tab:dataset_statistics} summarizes key statistics of the five datasets, including the number of clips, QA pairs, and average seconds of video durations (Dur.(s)).
+Fig.\ref{fig:task_taxonomy} further illustrates the composition of EgoCross, including: the distribution of the four primary QA task categories, the 15 sub-task types, the question counts across domains, and representative QA examples for each major capability.